 |Quick Facts: Substance Abuse and Behavioral Disorder Counselors|

-Substance abuse and behavioral disorder counselors advise people who have alcoholism or other types of addiction, eating disorders, or other behavioral problems.
+Substance abuse and behavioral disorder counselors advise people who suffer from alcoholism, drug addiction, eating disorders, or other behavioral problems.
 They provide treatment and support to help the client recover from addiction or modify problem behaviors.

-Substance abuse and behavioral disorder counselors work in a wide variety of settings, such as mental health centers, prisons, and private practice.
+Substance abuse and behavioral disorder counselors work in a wide variety of settings, such as mental health centers, community health centers, prisons, and private practice.
 Most work full time.

-The median annual wage of substance abuse and behavioral disorder counselors was $38,120 in May 2010.
+The median annual wage for substance abuse and behavioral disorder counselors was $39,270 in May 2014.

-Employment of substance abuse and behavioral disorder counselors is expected to grow by 27 percent from 2010 to 2020, faster than the average for all occupations.
-Growth is expected as more people seek treatment for their addictions or other behaviors and drug offenders are increasingly sentenced to treatment rather than jail time.
+Employment of substance abuse and behavioral disorder counselors is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
+Growth is expected as addiction and mental health counseling services are increasingly covered by insurance policies.